PhD in Science and management of climate change

 The PhD in Science and Management of Climate Change is a 4 year programme.
 During the first year students complete their coursework in Venice, while from the second year onward they develop their research projects and work on their final PhD dissertations.
 After completion of the first year, PhD students are required to spend a period conducting research at a foreign institution or university, to be agreed with the tutor and approved by the PhD Board.

-The programme comprises 12 core courses of 6 ECTS each, from a range of subject areas, organized into three terms: Autumn, Winter, and Spring.
+The programme comprises 11 core courses of 6 ECTS each, from a range of subject areas.
 Students benefit from a balance between teaching and learning through a mix of lectures, seminars, external speakers, discussion group exercises, and case studies.
 Credits are acquired by attending the courses and by passing a final exam.
 Attendance is mandatory.
 Seminars, guest lectures, and elective thematic courses are organized throughout the year in order to facilitate interaction among students from different cycles and different programmes, as well as with invited guests from important research centers and universities.
 All PhD students are required to attend at least 50% of the seminars and educational activities organized by the PhD programme to be admitted to the subsequent year.

 2nd & 3rd year - research at foreing institutions